Christian Bethancourt Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.
+- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.

-- The Twins' 3.47 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.46).

-- The Twins allow the fifth-fewest home runs in baseball (59 total, one per game).
+- The Twins surrender the sixth-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.